How We Help Students

-The Director of Career Planning & Professional Development, Jenny Furlong, and the office’s career counselors each have over ten years of experience working with graduate students and alumni on career issues.
+The Director of Career Planning & Professional Development, Jenny Furlong, and the office’s career advisers each have over ten years of experience working with graduate students and alumni on career issues.
 Annabella Bernard, our administrative coordinator, can also ably answer any questions you may have.
 In addition, the office is staffed by a terrific team of student fellows, whose names and bios can be found on our staff page.